NEA’s Read Across America

-NEA’s Read Across America is an annual reading motivation and awareness program that calls for every child in every community to celebrate reading with the theme: Celebrating a Nation of Diverse Readers.
+Launched in 1998 by the National Education Association (NEA), Read Across America is the nation’s largest celebration of reading.
 Many schools, libraries, and communities of readers celebrate with an annual event on March 2, but NEA’s Read Across America also provides educators, parents, caregivers, and children the resources and activities they need to keep reading on the calendar 365 days a year.

 FAQs about Read Across America